dhaifley/game2d/README.md

 ## 📋 Overview

-game2d is an open-source framework for 2D game development that combines Go, the ebitengine game engine, Lua scripting, and a WebAssembly client.
-Built on a declarative object schema, representable in JSON or YAML, it's designed for experimenting with game code and assets created with generative AI.
+game2d is an open-source framework for game development that combines a 2D game engine with Lua scripting and a WebAssembly client.
+Built with a declarative object schema, representable in JSON, it is designed for experimenting with game code and assets created with generative AI.

 ### 🏗️ Architecture Overview